 Switching Modes

-• Suspended: the application is not running
+• Suspended: The application is paused and not running.

 Flow chart